jbambrick13/Weather-Project/README.md

 6. Run the Pipeline:
 Execute the script from your terminal to perform the first data pull and confirm the pipeline is working.
-Once confirmed, set up a scheduled task (using Task Scheduler on Windows or cron on macOS/Linux) to run the script at your desired interval (e.g., once every hour).
+Once confirmed, edit the value in time.sleep() to configure the delay between data collection sessions.